saurabytes/MonarchMoneyTrendReport/README.md

 * Ability to Hide Create Rule Tooltip

+There is also a second optional extension which recreates a Mint Trends report, allowing you to compare two periods inside the Sankey report.

 # Monarch Money Trend Report
 Trend Report (Compare This Period/Last Period) for Monarch Money

-Being a former Mint User and needing a Trend Report bad, I decided to learn JavaScript and create one myself this past weekend.
-I use a Trend Report to simply pace my Total Savings comparing where I am this year (end of month) to where I was last year (end of month) - "Should I tone it down or can I spend more" type of report.
-I'm able to just keep myself quickly on pace without the work of Goals or Budget setups, just go against last year how I want to throttle my spending & savings.
+The Trend Report is used to simply pace Total Savings comparing where you ae at one period to where you were another period (ie: same time, last year).

-To use - On the Sankey Diagram:
+To use - On the Reports / Sankey Diagram:

 1. Run the Sankey Diagram for a Compare Period you want ("Last Year" or say "1/1/2023 to 3/31/2023") and then press Trend Compare
 2. Run the Sankey Diagram again for a new/current period you want ("This Year") and press Trend Report